Rissoa parva

-Rissoa parva is a species of minute sea snail, a marine gastropod mollusc or micromollusc in the family Rissoidae.
+Rissoa parva is a species of small sea snail, a marine gastropod mollusc or micromollusc in the family Rissoidae.

 Taxonomy

 The status of R. interrupta in relation to R. parva is still a point of discussion.
 Based on research of Wigham (1975), R. interrupta is considered by many authors as a variety of form of R. parva (Fretter & Graham, 1778; McKay & Smith, 1979).
 Nordsieck (1968) and Verduin (1976) think however that R. interrupta and R. parva are two different species.
 Both species have a sympatric appearance.

-Description

 Distribution

 This species occurs in European waters, the Mediterranean Sea and the Black Sea.
 Fossils have been found in Quaternary strata of Rhodos, Greece.